Wirecloud/wirecloud/docs/installation_guide.md

 To delete a virtual environment, just delete its folder.

-## Installing WireCloud using pip
+## Installing WireCloud using pip (recommended)

-WireCloud can be easily installed using [pip](http://www.pip-installer.org/en/latest/installing.html).
-To install WireCloud from a FIWARE release, download the desired version from the [FIWARE PPP Public Files area](https://forge.fiware.org/frs/?group_id=7).

-Once downloaded, you can install it using the following command (assuming you downloaded APPS-Application-Mashup-Wirecloud-4.2.3.tar.gz):

-    $ sudo pip install APPS-Application-Mashup-Wirecloud-4.2.3.tar.gz

-You can always install the latest version of WireCloud from PyPI using the following command:
+You can always install the latest stable version of WireCloud using pip:

     $ sudo pip install wirecloud